-Mission PP Category Implementation Requirements I (Any) Documentation only.
+Mission Category Implementation Requirements I (Any) Documentation only.
 II (Any) Documentation only.
-III (Flyby,Orbiter) Impact avoidance and/or contamination control including: cleanroom assembly, microbial reduction, and trajectory biasing.
-IV (Lander, Probe) Impact avoidance and contamination control including: cleanroom assembly, microbial reduction, trajectory biasing, organics archiving.
-V "Unrestricted Earth Return" As appropriate for the specified PP category of the outbound mission.
+III (Flyby, Orbiter) Impact avoidance and/or contamination control including: cleanroom as sembly, microbial reduction, and trajectory biasing.
+IV (Lander, Probe) Impact avoidance and contamination control including: cleanroom as sembly, microbial reduction, trajectory biasing, organics archiving.
+V "Unrestricted Earth Return" As appropriate for the specified category of the outbound mission.
 No inbound PP requirements.
-V "Restricted Earth Return" Impact avoidance and contamination control including: clean room assembly, microbial containment of sample, breaking chain of contact with target planet, sample containment and biohazard testing in receiving laboratory (continuing monitoring of project activities, preproject advanced studies and research, as needed).
+V "Restricted Earth Return" Impact avoidance and contamination control including: clean room as sembly, microbial containment of sample, breaking chain of contact with target planet, sample containment and biohazard testing in receiving laboratory (continuing monitoring of project activities, pre-project advanced studies and research, as needed).

-2.3.2 Requests for PP categorization as PP Category V "Unrestricted Earth Return" or "Restricted Earth Return" shall be submitted to the PPO when mission PP categorization is requested.
-After discussion and review, a memorandum will be submitted by the PPO to the SMD AA requesting the appropriate certification for the sample return portion of the mission.
-The SMD AA, when appropriate, shall respond with a written certification.
+2.3.2 Requests for categorization as "Unrestricted Earth Return" or "Restricted Earth Return" shall be submitted to the PPO when mission categorization is requested.
+After discussion and review, a memorandum will be submitted by the PPO to the Associate Administrator for the SMD requesting the appropriate certification for the mission.
+Final categorization level will be documented in the PLRA, which is approved by the SMD AA.

-2.3.3 For PP Category V missions designated as "Restricted Earth Return," an extensive set of additional documentation, detailed in section 2.7, shall be required.
-The associated activities and reviews are intended to ensure that the Earth's biosphere is not adversely affected by the introduction of material from returned samples.
+2.3.3 For Category V missions designated as "Restricted Earth Return," an extensive set of additional documentation, detailed in section 2.7, is required to ensure that the Earth's biosphere is not adversely affected by the introduction of returned samples.

-2.3.3.1 The highest degree of concern is expressed by the prohibition of destructive impact upon return, the need for containment throughout the return phase of all returned hardware which directly contacted the target body and/or any unsterilized material from the body, and the need for containment of any unsterilized sample collected and returned to Earth.
+a.
+The highest degree of concern is expressed by the prohibition of destructive impact upon return, the need for containment throughout the return phase of all returned hardware which directly contacted the target body and/or any unsterilized material from the body, and the need for containment of any unsterilized sample collected and returned to Earth.

-2.3.3.2 After the flight mission there is a need to conduct, under strict containment and using approved techniques, timely analyses of the unsterilized sample collected and returned to Earth.
-If any sign of a non-terrestrial replicating entity is found, the returned sample must remain contained unless treated by an effective sterilizing procedure.
+b.
+After the flight mission there is a need to conduct, under strict containment and using the most effective techniques, timely analyses of the unsterilized sample collected and returned to Earth.
+If any sign of a non-terrestrial replicating entity is found, the returned sample must remain contained unless treated by an effective sterilizing procedure